PER BELLVM PATRIA

 BDHS is an active and thriving local history society covering not just Battle but the area around this historic town.
 Our 2021-2022 season programme can be seen by clicking the Programme bar on the left.

-Drop into the ‘Newsletter and News’ tag on the left to get up to date information about what is happening within and around the society.
+Drop into the ‘Newsletter and News’ tag on the left or check out our Facebook page to get up to date information about what is happening within and around the society.

 BDHS Publications (click on an image to get full book details)